Reducing the Computational Complexity of Pseudoinverse for the Incremental Broad Learning System on Added Inputs: Introduction

-This brief focuses on the incremental BLS on added inputs.
-We reduce the computational complexity of the incremental learning for added inputs, by utilizing the inverse of a sum of matrices in \cite{InverseSumofMatrix8312} to improve a step in the pseudoinverse of a row-partitioned matrix.
-We develop two fast algorithms for the cases of $q>k$ and $q<k$, respectively, where $q$ and $k$ denote the number of additional training samples and the total number of nodes, respectively.
+Despite the success of broad learning in dynamic construction, its applications would also suffer from efficiency shrinkage.
+The more efficient increamental algorithms are nessarry for above applications.
+This paper focuses on the incremental BLS on added inputs.
+We reduce the computational complexity of the incremental learning for added inputs in \cite{BL_trans_paper}, by proposing an efficient implementation for a step in the pseudoinverse computation of a partitioned matrix.
+The proposed implementation has two different forms for the cases of $q > k$ and $q \le k$, respectively, where $q$ and $k$ denote the number of additional training samples and the total number of nodes, respectively.
+When $q > k$, the proposed implementation utilizes the inverse of a sum of matrices~\cite{InverseSumofMatrix8312} to compute only a $k \times k$ matrix inverse instead of a $q \times q$ matrix inverse required in the original BLS~\cite{BL_trans_paper}, and also speeds up two relevant matrix multiplication operations in the original BLS.
+When $q \le k$, the proposed implementation speeds up one matrix multiplication operation in the original BLS.
+Compared to the original BLS on added inputs~\cite{BL_trans_paper}, the proposed efficient implementation of BLS theoretically doesn't change the performance since it only reduces the computational complexity.

-In Section \Rmnum{2}, the existing incremental BLS on added inputs are introduced.
-Then, in Section \Rmnum{3}, we propose the improved pseudoinverse to reduce the computational complexity of incremental learning for added inputs.
-Section \Rmnum{4} compares the performances of the existing algorithm and the proposed algorithm, in Modified National Institute of Standards and Technology database (MNIST) classification.
-Finally we conclude this brief in Section \Rmnum{5}.
+In Section~\ref{sec2}, the original incremental BLS on added inputs are introduced.
+Then in Section~\ref{sec3}, we propose an efficient implementation for a step in the pseudoinverse computation of a partitioned matrix, to speed up the original incremental BLS on added inputs.
+Section~\ref{sec4} compares the expected computational complexities of the BLS with the proposed implementation and the original BLS, and evaluates them by numerical experiments.
+Finally we conclude this paper in Section~\ref{sec5}.